atheck/db-sql-toolkit/README.md

 async function updateVersion(database: Database, version: number): Promise<void> {
     // Write the new version into the database.
 }

-async function createDatabase(database: Database): Promise<void> {
-    // Create the initial database.
-}

-// updateToVersion2 and updateToVersion3 are omitted.
 ```

-It calls all required upgrade functions in the correct order.
-In the example above, to upgrade the database from version 2 to 3, the function `updateToVersion3` will be called.

-See [Database](#database) for type information.

 ## Types